Varout/GearSwapLibs/README.md

 The character I've been playing on and off since 2004.
 Mains are White Mage and Dragoon.

+If you don't set `pocketMode` in your lua to `false`, then the UI will not be loaded by default.
+You can still load it by using the mode shortcut below.

+- `Windows Key + M`: Brings up the map because I'm lazy

 ### White Mage (WHM)

 #### Custom GearSwap Commands